The game jobs market in the world 2020

 See similar blog posts

-How worldwide demand for game jobs changed in 2020
+How worldwide demand in game jobs market changed in 2020?

 In 2019, the market was valued at an impressive USD 151.55 B. By 2021 it’s predicted to reach USD 180.1B with mobile gaming taking over as the most in-demand segment of the market.
 Moreover, it is expected to reach a staggering USD 256.97 B by the year 2025!
 The most revenue (in million USD) is coming from China (32,536), followed by the United States (25,426), Japan (14,048), Sweden (4,430), United Kingdom (4,238), and France (2,977).